 Easter is the most important festival in the Christian calendar.
 It celebrates the resurrection of Jesus, three days after he was executed.
 The Easter story is at the heart of Christianity and is celebrated around the world in many different ways.
-Thousands line the streets of Seville, Spain, to see the highly decorated processions and marching bands pass by on candlelit floats as they perform their own version of the Easter story.
+Thousands line the streets of Seville, Spain, to watch see the highly-decorated processions and marching bands pass by on candlelit floats as they depict their own version of the Easter story.

 Be there: Seville, Spain – Easter Sunday falls on the 27th March in 2016 but I would most definitely recommend arriving the week prior to experience the Spanish fiesta at its very best.
 The cofradias (brotherhoods) release their processions from midday each day and you could see up to nine per day.

 Remember those Super Soaker fights that you’d have as a kid during the warm summer days?
 Well, Songkran blows that out of the water!
 The Thai New Year celebrations fall on some of the hottest days in their calendar and this is marked with an enormous water fight.
 Water pistols, water balloons, buckets, hoses… anything that can leave you drenched can and will be used against you during this friendly mini-war and it sounds like so much fun.
 As with most New Year rituals, the concept of pouring water over one another is of course symbolic; wash away all your sins and bad luck for a new year and a new start.

 Be there: Chiang Mai, Thailand – In Chiang Mai, northern Thailand, Songkran can last for anything up to a week.
 Be sure to wear as little as possible – while maintaining your dignity of course – so as not to ruin any of your favourite items of clothing through constant water bombing and friendly talc attacks.
 Oh, and watch out for the Elephant tanks!
 That’s right, they like to join in too.